krathalan/apparmor-profiles/README.md

 ### undervolt
 This profile is for an Intel CPU undervolt utility: https://github.com/georgewhewell/undervolt

+### vdirsyncer
+You may need to add local changes to allow `vdirsyncer` to access your configuration files, if you keep them somewhere other than `~/.config/vdirsyncer/`.
+You may need to add local changes to allow `vdirsyncer` to access your contact storage directory, if you keep it somewhere other than `~/.local/share/contacts`.

 ### waybar
 You may need to add local changes to allow `waybar` to access your configuration files, if you keep them somewhere other than `~/.config/waybar/`.